openvalidation/openvalidation/README.md

 openVALIDATION was initially developed as part of a research project at [BROCKHAUS AG](http://brockhaus-ag.de) in Dortmund.

-Only an Open Source solution has the ability to unfold its true potential.
-That's why we released it on GitHub as an open source project under the Apache 2.0 license.
+Only an Open Source solution can unfold its true potential.
+That's why we released it on GitHub as an open-source project under the Apache 2.0 license.

 See [LICENSE.txt](LICENSE.txt)